edespino/cloudberry-site/docs/sys-admin/backup-and-restore/perform-full-backup-and-restore.md

 - The tables that you attempt to restore must not already exist in the database.
 - If you attempt to restore a schema or table that does not exist in the backup set, the `gprestore` does not execute.
 - If you use the `--include-schema` option, `gprestore` cannot restore objects that have dependencies on multiple schemas.
 - If you use the `--include-table-file` option, `gprestore` does not create roles or set the owner of the tables.
 The utility restores table indexes and rules.
-Triggers are also restored but are not supported in Cloudberry Database.
+Triggers are also restored but are not supported in Apache Cloudberry.
 - The file that you specify with `--include-table-file` cannot include a leaf partition name, as it can when you specify this option with `gpbackup`.
 If you specified leaf partitions in the backup set, specify the partitioned table to restore the leaf partition data.

     When restoring a backup set that contains data from some leaf partitions of a partitioned table, the partitioned table is restored along with the data for the leaf partitions.
 For example, you create a backup with the `gpbackup` option `--include-table-file` and the text file lists some leaf partitions of a partitioned table.
 Restoring the backup creates the partitioned table and restores the data only for the leaf partitions listed in the file.